Hexagon/pup/docs/usage.md

 - `restart all|process-id`: Restarts, or starts, the running processes `process-id`, or all processes
 - `start all|process-id`: Starts the running processes `process-id`, or all processes if not already running
 - `stop all|process-id`: Stops the process `process-id`, or all processes, if they are running.
 Process will restart instantly if configured to.
+Avoid autorestart if needed by first calling block.
 - `block all|process-id`: Block the process `process-id`, or all processes, completely from starting.
 - `unblock all|process-id`: Unblock the process `process-id`, or all processes, allowing it to start again.
 Will not start the process.
 - `terminate`: Stop all processes and exit.